The Student Success Network is here to help you through your time at Michener.

 Why should I take MHFA training?

-The course is interactive, engaging and informative and will benefit you both personally and professionally.
+The training is interactive, engaging and informative and will benefit you both personally and professionally.

 The communication skills acquired will enhance your role as a health care professional.
-You will feel more confident talking to patients, families and colleagues.
+You will feel more confident talking to patients, families and colleagues about mental health and mental health problems.

-Plus, participants receive an internationally recognized certificate of completion from MHFA Canada and the Mental Health Commission of Canada (MHCC).
+Plus, participants receive an internationally recognized certificate of completion (no expiry) from MHFA Canada and the Mental Health Commission of Canada (MHCC).
 Great for resume building.

 What will I learn?

-You will learn how to recognize signs that a person may be experiencing a decline in their mental well-being or a mental health crisis and encourage that person to:
+You will learn how to recognize signs that a person may be experiencing a decline in their mental well-being or experiencing a mental health crisis, and encourage that person to:

 - Talk about a decline in their mental well-being